Parasayte/math-training/README.md

-Math Training is a C# console application that generates random math questions to help users practice a range of operations, including:
+Math Training is a C# windows form application that generates random math questions to help users practice a range of operations, including:

 - Addition
 - Subtraction